Kamila-Khamidullina/Flutter-application/README.md

 ## :page_facing_up: Overview

 This is a cross-platform Flutter application.
 It works with [chucknorris.io API](https://api.chucknorris.io/).
 The app allows user to get jokes in three different ways.
 Jokes are fetched from the API.

+:joystick: APK can be downloaded from [here](https://drive.google.com/file/d/1deVbrcVeWSA1jQ-3Lij8NkxU_gjbfBAw/view?usp=sharing).

 ## :iphone: Functionality